Cats and dogs frequently asked questions

 The import of cats and dogs from rabies-endemic countries is one of the highest risk pathways for rabies to enter Australia.
 For this reason, our import conditions require cats and dogs entering from rabies-endemic countries to be vaccinated against rabies and show proven immunity to the disease for at least 180 days before entry.
 A rabies antibody titre level of 0.5IU/mL or above is internationally recognised as providing effective immunity against rabies in cats and dogs.

-Does the Department of Agriculture and Water Resources grant any exemptions to the 180 day waiting period?
+Does the Department of Agriculture, Water and the Environment grant any exemptions to the 180 day waiting period?

 What if there are import conditions and testing requirements that my cat or dog can’t meet?

-You should contact the department well before submitting your import permit application.
+You should contact the department well in advance before submitting your import permit application.

 In some cases, an equivalent or alternative import condition can be applied.
 But there are many cases where the suggested equivalent or alternative conditions are not suitable.

 What products are acceptable as external parasite treatments?